hguides/furst/documentation.md

 **Super Leash** will make your dog breathe underwater, spew emeralds and have laser eyes.

 Don't wash super leash on the dishwasher.
+Hang out to dry.